Mike, Danny, and Santiago

-It’s weird how much my physical and psychological attraction to Mike affects my whole way of being.
+It’s weird how much Mike affects my whole way of being, physically and psychologically.
 Seeing him makes me feel alive, even-keeled, cared-for.
-These things take significant precedent over all the hyperverbal feel-good vibes I get from Santiago or Danny, even if I have to take an Uber home from Mike’s apartment at 2 in the morning because he needs space.
+These things take significant precedent over all the emotional vibes I have with Santiago or Danny, even if I have to take an Uber home from Mike’s apartment at 2 in the morning because he needs space.
 I like the sound of his voice.
 I like the way he makes me feel.

 Mike was the lead in his high school play, an adaptation of Some Like It Hot.
 He says ,“See?
 I do some artistic things.”
 The VHS tape of this artistic endeavor still exists, reportedly somewhere in Mike’s apartment.
 Mike played Jack Lemmon’s character (he looks very similar to Jack Lemmon), and notes that he was “a total diva actor,” very high maintenance on set, “really playing it up,” as a sort of conceptual, method-actorly addition to his on-stage duties.
 He notes that he and his co-star, the other male drag actor playing Tony Curtis’ role, had a rocky relationship and even got in a fight right before the play.
 “Like I was in a choke hold with this guy and then we went out and stage and did the play.”

 Mike’s from a small town in Connecticut and loves deep-fried seafood, and oysters.
 I say, I’m not a fan of oysters, but I like watching people eat them.
 He grins.
 I’d be happy to do that for you.